 Subscribers: Check Complimentary Seat Status and Make Bookings

-- Will the residential recovery be sustained?
+- How long can residential recovery be sustained?
 Will prices rise further?

 - Prospects for investment markets?
 Interest rate strategies?

 - Directions & drivers.
-Winners & Losers.
 Prospects by industry & state.

 12:30pm – 2:00pm